Watch now: Organizations seek to address low home ownership rates for people of color in Madison, state

-Madison resident Kelsey Glavee enthusiastically tries to change the lock of her freshly bought South Side house’s front door while her father sprays weeds to kill bugs outside, and her sister cleans surfaces in the kitchen.
+Amid a cluster of boxes and tools strewn about her freshly bought house, Madison resident Kelsey Glavee with a laugh tries to change the lock of her front door while her father sprays weeds to kill bugs outside, and her sister cleans the kitchen.

-Glavee’s mother had gone to Home Depot to pick up some supplies, said Glavee, who entered her new home for the first time June 10.
-It was a moment Glavee thought might not come for some time without the support of her family – and one local program that helps people of color find and buy houses.
+Just hours earlier on June 10, Glavee started the process of moving into the South Side home she now owns.
+It was a day Glavee thought might not come for some time without the support of her loved ones – and a program, called Own It: Building Black Wealth, that with a focus on people of color helps the staff and families of Madison charter One City Schools purchase houses.

+One City Schools is a South Side nonprofit that operates a private preschool and a public elementary for 4- and 5-year-old kindergarten and first-grade students.
+A large proportion of One City families comprise people of color like Glavee, who works at the charter as a speech and language pathologist.

-Had it not been for the $15,000 she received through an initiative called OWN IT: Building Black Wealth, Glavee estimated it would have been at least four years before she saved enough money to put a down payment on a home.
+Had it not been for the $15,000 she received through the initiative, Glavee estimated it would have been at least four years before she saved enough money to put a down payment on a home.

-“It hasn’t felt real,” said Glavee, who is a speech and language pathologist at Madison charter One City Schools, and the first recipient of a grant through OWN IT, which was announced last year and remains the only program of its kind in Madison.
-The network of real estate and finance professionals educates One City School families of color that apply about homebuying in addition to providing grants.
+“It hasn’t felt real,” said Glavee of owning her first house June 10, adding that she recently became the first Own It grantee – the program was first announced last year, and is the only one of its kind in Madison.
+A network of real estate and finance professionals, Own It educates applicants about homebuying in addition to providing grants.

-Madison's communities of color continue to face systemic barriers when purchasing homes and acquiring wealth, a problem that that has persisted for decades.

-Several prospective homeowners of color the Wisconsin State Journal has interviewed over the past few months say thatdespitehaving stable careers, and even with the support of programs like OWN IT, they find themselves routinely turned down on housing offers because there’s always a higher bidder.
+Glavee is not alone in the challenges she faced before Own It – several prospective homeowners color interviewed by the Wisconsin State Journal over the past few months said saving money for a down payment on a house would have been a struggle without the program's support.

-A recent Wisconsin Policy Forum report also highlights a major gap in the homeownership rates of people of color compared with their white counterparts – both in Madison and across the state.

-Using data from the U.S. Census Bureau compiled in 2019, the report states that 52.7% of white adults own the homes they occupy in Madison.
+And using data from the U.S. Census Bureau compiled in 2019, the Forum report states that 52.7% of white adults own the homes they occupy in Madison.
 Only 30% and 15.3% of Hispanics and Black adults, respectively, own their homes.
 Circumstances appear similar for large metropolitan areas like Milwaukee, Kenosha, Racine and Green Bay.

 Across Wisconsin, 72% of white adults own the homes in which they reside.
 Only 40.9% of Hispanic and 25.5% of Black adults own their homes.

-The state's declining racial equity has likely stemmed in part from the financial and foreclosure crisis and associated economic recession that occurred in the late 2010s, the report states, "which deflated homeownership, homebuilding and home buying activity for several subsequent years."
-The foreclosure crisis itself, the report adds, was fueled "in part by subprime and predatory lending," according to the report.
+Those gaps likely stem in part from the financial and foreclosure crisis and associated economic recession that occurred in the late 2010s, the report states, adding "which deflated homeownership, homebuilding and home buying activity for several subsequent years."
+The foreclosure crisis itself was fueled "in part by subprime and predatory lending," according to the report.

-Gaps in household income are another major factor contributing to Wisconsin's large "and widening" home ownership racial disparities, the report states.
-In 2019, the median income of non-Hispanic white households in Wisconsin was $64,927, compared with $46,266 for Hispanic households and $31,351 for Black households.
+Gaps in household income are another major factor contributing to Wisconsin's large and widening home ownership racial disparities, the report states.
+In 2019, the median income of non-Hispanic white households in Wisconsin was $64,927, compared to $46,266 for Hispanic households and $31,351 for Black households.

-The 30-year and fixed-rate mortgage recently jumped to 5.78%, which is the highest the rate has been in 14 years.
+The 30-year and fixed-rate mortgage recently jumped to 5.78%, the highest the rate has been in 14 years.

 'We got overbid'

 Raghiatou Bah is an immigrant from West Africa who moved to Madison in 2018, and to the U.S. in 2004.
-She’s a single mom of two children, as well as a nursing student that has a job as a nursing assistant.
+She’s a single mom of two children who attend school at One City, as well as a nursing student with a job as a nursing assistant.

-Because of OWN IT, Bah recently closed on a house – but that was after looking at 20 different houses, and getting preapproved for bank loan that would be enough to cover a down payment on a home.
-And without $15,000 from Own It, Bah would have found it impossible to save money for such a payment.
+Because of Own It courses and a $15,000 grant, Bah recently closed on a house.
+That was after looking at 20 homes and having no luck.

 Her reason for buying a home in the first place: mainly to have an in-unit washer and dryer.

-Over in Verona, Bruce Moore is a Black man who provides nursing care for veterans, and a participant of OWN IT programming.
-Moore said he knows what it's like to lose everything – including his home at just age 20.
+An additional $15,000 would provide a welcome boost, however, Moore said.
+He's interested in taking an Own It budgeting course to get the money, but work obligations have delayed that for now.

+The nurse is not a first-time homeowner – at 20, Moore lost his house after experiencing mental health struggles related to his job at the time.

-Now, at 60, with grandchildren, Moore wants to buy a duplex to build generational wealth for his family members.
-He continues that search.
+Now, at 60, Moore wants to try again – his desire is to buy a duplex to build generational wealth for his extended family.

-And Moore is thankful for what he’s learned out of OWN IT courses, especially as he’s faced trouble saving for a house with his income alone.

-The courses generally teach about personal finance and what's needed to buy a home.
-One City Schools families must complete two courses, and have not owned a home for three years, to qualify for a grant.
-No other strings, like income restrictions or even immigration status, are attached.

 Seeking solutions

-Tiffany Malone, co-creator of OWN IT and realtor in the Madison area, said that seven families have received $15,000 grants so far.
+Tiffany Malone, co-creator of Own It and a real estate agent in the Madison area, said seven families have received $15,000 grants so far.

 Five families have closed on homes, and two are actively searching for a house.
-Money, much of which has come from fundraiser donations, became available this year for One City Schools staff and families.
+Money, much of which has come from fundraiser donations, became available this year for applicants.

-But forming down payment assistance grant programs can be difficult, she said, especially for public entities because of anti-discrimination laws.
-OWN IT can exist because it is privately funded, explained Malone, adding as a Black woman herself she cried when she found out Glavee was closing on her home.
+But forming down payment assistance programs can be difficult, she said, especially for public entities because of anti-discrimination laws that make it hard to purposely target homeowners of color.
+Own It can exist because it is privately funded, explained Malone, adding as a Black woman herself she cried when she found out Glavee was closing on her home.

 One solution being looked at is to work with a nonprofit to purchase homes, then resell them to prospective buyers, he said.